Frequently Asked Questions

 For undergraduate programmes, Georgian students are required to score 91% or more in the English language part of the Unified National Examinations.
 Foreign students need to prove English competence at level B2.
 Students can submit international certificates to attest to their B2 level in English.

 Graduate students must pass the Unified Graduate Exam, pass an interview and submit a B2 level English language proficiency certificate.

-For students who do not have a Certificate of English Proficiency, the British University will conduct a B2 level relevant test.
+For students who do not have a Certificate of English Proficiency, British University in Georgia will conduct a B2 level relevant test.
 A score of 60% in the test will be taken as proof of proficiency.

 The programmes include some subjects that are compulsory for all students.
-In addition, during your study, you will have the opportunity to choose from a list of other subjects relevant to your programme.
+In addition, during your study, you will have an opportunity to choose from a list of other subjects relevant to your programme.
 In some cases, individual curricula are developed to meet students' different academic needs, special educational needs and training requirements, as well as to ensure their smooth involvement in the educational process and the achievement of their planned learning outcomes.